Daniel: Chapter 1

 Are written in the 3rd person | Are written in the 1st person |

-Others have dreams or visions | Daniel writes about the dreams and visions that he has |
+Others have dreams or visions | Daniel writes down his dreams and visions |

-Daniel is used by the Lord to interpret the dreams or visions of others | Others interpret the dreams and visions of Daniel to him |
+Daniel is used by the Lord to interpret the dreams or visions of others | Others interpret the dreams and visions of Daniel |

 A comparison of Daniel with Joseph, the son of Jacob

-Before delving into Daniel 1:1-21, it is instructive how the Lord had used both Daniel and Joseph in similar ways.
-There are several points of likeness between the two men.
-Primary among them is that despite the desperate situation that both faced as young men, they remained faithful in face of tremendous pressure to assimilate into the culture that they were violently thrust into and in separation from any family support to help sustain them in the faith of the one and true God of Israel.
+There are several points of likeness between Joseph and Daniel.
+Primary among their similarities, is the desperate situation both faced as young men, they remained faithful in face of tremendous pressure to assimilate into the culture that they were violently thrust into.
+Both were separated from any family support to help keep them in their faith in the one and true God of Israel.
 Most importantly is that the Lord was faithful to both and sustained them and kept them.
-There were many dangers and threats to them, yet the Lord had a purpose for their lives, and in both cases, the Lord demonstrated His sovereignty over man's activities.
-Both began their years in enslavement, but because the Lord was with them, they rose all the way to the position of being next to the pharaoh or King Nebuchadnezzar.
+They both faced many dangers and threats, yet the Lord had a purpose for their lives, and the Lord demonstrated His sovereignty over man's activities.
+Both began their years in enslavement, but because the Lord was with them, they rose all the way to the position of being next to the Pharaoh or King Nebuchadnezzar and Cyrus.

-An important part of the lives of Israel while in captivity under the rule of the Babylonians, is that the Lord had instructed them to pray for their captors and live peaceably in Babylon, Jeremiah 29:4-11.
-They were not to rebel, fight for freedom, and escape their exile, but they were to regard the word of the Lord that was sent by letter from Jeremiah the prophet.
-In this letter, the exiles were also warned to be aware of the same false prophets and diviners who led them astray in Jerusalem, also deceive them in exile, for they prophesied falsely in the name of the Lord.
-A most important point in this passage is Jeremiah 29:10-11 where the Lord expresses His thoughts toward Israel, which are of peace, and to reaffirm the expected end to their exile, which was 70 years.
-However, those in exile were not to pray for those who remained behind, Jeremiah 7:15-20.
 During their exile, the land would be desolate, Leviticus 26:27-36.
-In both dispersions, during the Babylonian exile and their worldwide exile from the land under the Romans, the land remained desolate.
+In both dispersions, during the Babylonian exile and their worldwide exile from the land by Rome conquering and destroying Israel, the land was in desolation as long as Israel was not in the land.
 In most cases, others would have come into the land to claim it, farm, cultivate, and thrive in it.
 But this was not the case for Israel, for this is God's land.
-Evidence is but a generation away, where prior to Israel becoming a nation again shortly after World War II, the land had been desolate for nearly two millennia.
-During the 1860s, a first hand account of the region was recorded by Mark Twain.
-He had remarked on the increadable bleakness, no vegitation of regard, dry and rocky, and little populated for such an important city in the history of mankind.
-However, as the Jews returned to the land that God promised them, it flourished, and now it is a major exporter of foods to Europe, and the land is green.
+Evidence is but a generation away, when prior to Israel becoming a nation again shortly after World War II, the land had been desolated for nearly two millennia.
+During the 1860s, a firsthand account of the region was recorded by Mark Twain.
+He had remarked on the incredible bleakness across the whole land of Israel.
+There was no vegetation of regard, dry and rocky was all they could see.
+There were few who populated Jerusalem for such an important city in the history of mankind.
+However, as the Jews returned to the land that God promised them, it flourished, and now it is a major exporter of foods to Europe, and the land is green and fertile.
 Satellite images show the stark contrast between the land controlled by Israel and that controlled by the Palestinians.

 A Comparison of the Given and Assigned Names of the Four Hebrews | Hebrew Names | Babylonian Names |